Calculator Magic #2

 The last digit might be different on your unit, but that's not important.
 Casios retain the actual last digit, whereas others tend to round it off.
 What is important is the first few digits, which will be accurate.
 Tacking on 3 × 12, or 36 zeros gives us our answer: 322 × 1036, or 3.22 × 1038.

-Let's finish with just one more monster number: 999.
-Not bothering to factor the exponent 9, you enter:
+Not bothering to factor the exponent 9 in this case, you enter:

 9 ×(×) = = = = = = =

 At this juncture, your display shows {43046721}, but your sequence is only up to the 8th power.
 You know that the total will overrun the display when you enter the next equal sign, but you do it anyway.
 It now reads {3.8742048} or {3.874204E}.
-Your calculation is frozen, but the number is valid, and it always equals the display value multiplied by 108, no matter where the decimal point is located.
+Your calculation is frozen; but the number is valid, and it always equals the display value multiplied by 108, no matter where the decimal point is actually located.

 Now we calculate the 9th power of 3.874204 × 108.
 Clear the unit, then: